TestAndWin/e2e-test-coverage/README.md

 * Start logging exploratory tests by clicking on _Log new_

 # Development
-Please bear with me, this is my first Golang & Vue3 project.
+Please bear with me, this is my first Golang & Vue 3 project.

 Project developed with
 * Golang 1.19